 This class will be dedicated to making a Maloof-style sculptural rocking chair with major emphasis on comfort, aesthetics, and ergonomics.
 You will use tools such as rasps, gouges, saw rasps and grinders to rhythmically give the chair shape.
-Students can either design their own chair or use the schools patterns.
+Students can either design their own chair or use the school’s patterns.
 There is a special session on rockers and what considerations must be taken into account to keep the chair from scooting across the floor.
-Students will see that there is a relationship between the rockers, the chair itself, and the center of gravity of the human body.
+There is a relationship between the rockers, the chair itself, and the center of gravity of the human body.
 Students learn which joints work best under different loads and will have a chance to practice hip, dowel, and mortise and tenon joints.

 - Design your own chair

 - Square first, do the joinery, then cut to shape